-There’s some sense in that, but I think it can be taken way too far.
-Teenagers are quite capable of disagreeing with someone, and are quite capable of hearing opinions from friends, parents, teachers and politicians without being persuaded.
+There’s some sense in that, but I think it can be taken too far.
+Teenagers are quite capable of disagreeing with someone and are quite capable of hearing opinions from friends, parents, teachers and politicians without being persuaded.
 Teenagers aren’t fragile or mindless drones we need to shelter and protect from “other people’s views,” they can make their own minds up.

-Sometimes I express my opinion in front of a class and ask people what they think.
+Besides, if we want people to grow up with independent views and the ability to discuss things sensibly, it's important to encourage debate and discussion in the classroom.
+Sometimes I will express my opinion in front of a class and ask what they think.
 Sometimes I go off topic and tell stories about something I’ve seen or noticed.
 Sometimes it will relate to the lesson directly, sometimes it won’t.
-Sometimes I just have an idea on my mind and I want to see what my students think.
+Often I just have an idea on my mind and want to see what my students think.

-I have occasionally discussed my beliefs with one or two students, but as a general rule I keep it quiet and try to show that I understand both sides of the argument, even though I myself fall very firmly on one side of it.
+I have occasionally discussed my beliefs with one or two students but as a general rule I keep it quiet and try to show that I understand both sides of the argument, even though I myself fall very firmly on one side of it.
 There aren't many other things I tend to be quite so secretive about...

 Atheists often see religious people as wooly-minded fantasists who can’t face reality.
-Tragically self-deceiving, the religious person can seem (to an atheist) as someone incapable of crticial thinking, someone who must be brought to see reason.
+Tragically self-deceiving, the religious person can seem (to an atheist) as someone incapable of crticial thinking, someone who must be brought to reason.

 By contrast, religious people often see atheists as arrogant and closed-minded.
 People who refuse to accept even the possibility there might be more to life than the concrete.
-They worship Science as a religion and reject God because they can’t accept not being the head of their own universe.
+They worship Science as a dogma and reject God because they can’t accept not being the head of their own universe.

 Don’t.
 Be.
 Mean.

 I mean, what are you trying to achieve?
-Are you trying to score points in an argument, or are you trying to help them see things from your side?
+Are you trying to score points in an argument or are you trying to help them see things from your side?
 What approach is really going to help that happen, making snide comments or starting off from a position of understanding?

 Have you ever noticed that after you’ve had an argument you always feel bad about it?
 Even if you won the argument you still feel you’ve somehow lost?
-That’s because arguments don't settle anything!
+That’s because arguments don't settle anything.

 For another thing, if you want to bring someone around to your point of view, you need to start by considering theirs.
-Consider why they believe what they believe, what led them to that stance and why they don't accept your belief?
+Consider why they believe what they believe, what led them to that stance and why they don't accept your belief.
 And saying “because they’re stupid and ignorant and don’t want to see the truth” doesn’t cut the theological mustard or help either of you.

 When you ask someone “do you believe in God?” there’s dozens of different things you could be asking them.
 Are you asking about a deistic God?
 Are you asking about a theistic God?
 Are you asking if they believe in the Christian God?
 The Islamic?
 The Jewish?
 Are you asking if they have faith in God or whether they have evidence for it?
 Are you asking if they are a member of a religion or just a non-denominational believer?

 These questions are complex because the words mean different things to different people.
 You might ask a person one question and they end up answering a different one without realising it.
-For example, someone who believes in a creator God who established the Universe and set up the laws of nature but doesn't interact with the running of human affairs is, technically speaking, an atheist!
+For example, someone who believes in a creator God who established the Universe and set up the laws of nature but doesn't interact with human affairs is, technically speaking, an atheist.
 (A-theism meaning "no belief in a theistic being" which is precisely what this person believes).
 This is an atheist who believes in God.

-So when you are talking to someone about one of the most philosophically dense and complicated ideas in history, one which the greatest minds have wrestled with and failed to settle, maybe don’t poke fun, mock, make jibes and trivialise their position.
+So when you are talking to someone about one of the most philosophically dense and complicated ideas in philosophy, one which the greatest minds have wrestled with and failed to settle, maybe don’t poke fun, mock, make jibes and trivialise their position.

-When you engage with someone on this topic...and you will...try to remember they are people.
+When you engage with someone on this topic...and you will...try to remember they are humans.
 They have feelings and they are probably just as confident in their beliefs as you are in yours.
 Remember they will have a reason for believing what they do, even if you don’t consider it to be a good one.
 Getting in their face isn't going to make them listen.

-And don’t be mean.
+Don’t be mean.